 As much as we’d like to say we’ve found the perfect solution, there is no one perfect glove or mitten for Raynaud’s sufferers.
-If only it was that simple!
+If only it were that simple!
 But no one glove will work for everyone, and no one glove will likely be the single solution for every Raynaud’s sufferer each day.
 For most of us, it’s best to have a “portfolio” of gloves and mittens that can be used in a variety of situations based on such factors as: the severity of a person’s Raynaud’s, specific weather conditions, planned activities for that particular day, etc.

 The gloves we suggest offer a range of different solutions – starting with a good Thinsulate™-lined glove, to a sheepskin-lined UGG© glove or mitten, all the way up to a number of heated glove options.

 Even with heated gloves, there are thinner, more flexible ones (like those from Gobi) and thicker ones with stronger (but heavier) batteries that provide more heat (Volt, Gerbing and Chaval make good ones).
 We’ve also tested HXT’s Marathon Microwavable Mittens that could be a good solution in situations when dexterity is less of an issue (running, walking outdoors, driving, etc.).
 The Warming Store publishes an excellent Heated Glove Guide.
 Just keep in mind that it’s written from a different perspective than the way we generally evaluate these products.
 Their testers are looking for the best performing gloves for sport applications, whereas we may prefer gloves that don’t look and feel like ski gloves.
 Our members are often focused on support for daily tasks, and are willing to trade off some heat for greater dexterity, fashion and comfort.